SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     north_west : optional(GameEntity)
 ```

 A variant that is chosen based on adjacent game entities.
-Both the created game entity and the adjacent game entities must have the `TileRequirement` ability.
 From all `AdjacentVariant` variants the one with the most matches in all directions is chosen.

 **north**
 The desired game entity north of the created game entity.
-Does not have to be set.

 **north_east**
 The desired game entity north-east of the created game entity.
-Does not have to be set.

 **east**
 The desired game entity east of the created game entity.
-Does not have to be set.

 **south_east**
 The desired game entity south-east of the created game entity.
-Does not have to be set.

 **south**
 The desired game entity south of the created game entity.
-Does not have to be set.

 **south_west**
 The desired game entity south-west of the created game entity.
-Does not have to be set.

 **west**
 The desired game entity west of the created game entity.
-Does not have to be set.

 **north_west**
 The desired game entity north-west of the created game entity.
-Does not have to be set.

 ## aux.variant.type.RandomVariant